domoticz/domoticz/dzVents/documentation/README.md

 The response object  (second parameter in your execute function) has these attributes:

  - **data**: Raw response data.
+ - **hasLines**: *Boolean*. <sup>3.1.0</sup> When true, the data is automatically converted to a Lua table. (isJSON and isXML have preference)
  - **headers**: *Table*.
 Response headers.
  - **isJSON**: *Boolean*.
 Short for `response.headers['Content-Type'] == 'application/json'`.
 When true, the data is automatically converted to a Lua table.
  - **isXML**: *Boolean*.
 Short for `response.headers['Content-Type'] == 'text/xml'`.
 When true, the data is automatically converted to a Lua table.
   - **json**. *Table*.
 When the response data is `application/json` then the response data is automatically converted to a Lua table for quick and easy access.
+ - **lines**: *Table*. <sup>3.1.0</sup> When the response data has multiple lines but is not a JSON or XML string then the response data is automatically converted to a Lua table for quick and easy access.
  - **ok**: *Boolean*. `True` when the request was successful.
 It checks for statusCode to be in range of 200-299.
  - **statusCode**: *Number*.
 HTTP status codes.
 See [HTTP response status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes ).
  - **statusText**: *String*.
 HTTP status message.
 See [HTTP response status codes]( https://en.wikipedia.org/wiki/List_of_HTTP_status_codes ).